 Property Assessment Notices

-The cycle, which runs from 2013-16, will see properties assessed based on what they were worth as of January 1, 2012.
-If a property’s value has increased since the last assessment in 2008, that increase will be phased in equally over four years.
+The cycle, which runs from 2017-2020, will see properties assessed based on what the property was worth as of January 1, 2016.
+If a property’s value has increased since the last assessment in 2012, that increase will be phased in equally over four years.
 If the assessment has decreased, that change will be recognized immediately.

-In the Town of Oakville, residential property values have increased by approximately 21.1 percent.
-With MPAC’s four-year phase-in program, property owners will see an average assessment related increase of 5.2 per cent for 2013.
+In the Town of Oakville, residential property values have increased by approximately 28 percent.
+With MPAC’s four-year phase-in program, property owners will see an average assessment related increase of 7 percent each year of the phase-in period.

-If property owners do not believe their assessed value or classification is accurate, they may ask MPAC to review their assessment through the request for reconsideration (RfR) process, by April 1, 2013.
+If property owners do not believe their assessed value or classification is accurate, they may ask MPAC to review their assessment through the request for reconsideration (RfR) process, by October 25, 2016 for residential assessments, and February 15, 2017 for all other property types.
 MPAC will review the assessed value and classification of a property for accuracy and make appropriate adjustments if an error has occurred.

 For more information about your property assessment notice, your assessed value or about assessment in general, please contact the local MPAC office at 1-866-296-MPAC (6722), 1-877-TTY-MPAC (TTY) or visit the MPAC website.